 What are 1099 payments?

 1099 payments are the amounts you give 1099 vendors in exchange for their work.
-A 1099 payment can also be called miscellaneous income.
+A 1099 payment can also be called miscellaneous income or nonemployee compensation.
 Here is a list of payments that qualify as miscellaneous income:

 - Rent payments

 - Wages paid to independent contractors (nonemployee compensation)

 - Prizes and awards

 - Medical and health care payments

 - Cash payments for fish